jakemcc/test-refresh/README.md

   This is extremely useful in making test output with larger codebases readable again.
 - You can hit `enter` in terminal to force tests to rerun.
 - Supports `clojure.test`'s custom reports.
+- Supports running your tests once!
+Useful for taking advantage of custom test reporters or quiet output in CI systems.

 [sample.project.clj](sample.project.clj) show optional configuration.
 It and the rest of this readme should be used as documentation as to